Carmiol's tanager: Description

-The adult olive tanager is about 17 cm long and is an evenly coloured, robust bird.
+The adult Carmiol's tanager is about 17 cm long and is an evenly coloured, robust bird.
 The upper parts are a dull olive green, and the underparts are a rather paler olive green.
 The throat is slightly yellower than the rest of the underparts, and is streaked in the male while being a uniform pale yellow in the female.
 The underparts of the female are paler than those of the male, and the female has a yellowish patch in front of the eyes.
 The beak is relatively stout and is dark-coloured in both sexes.
 The lemon-spectacled tanager looks similar, apart from its yellow facial markings, but does not share the same range as the olive tanager.
 Also similar is the ochre-breasted tanager (Chlorothraupis stolzmanni) but again the ranges do not overlap.

 Ecology

-The olive tanager is a gregarious bird and often forms noisy groups of a few dozen birds, sometimes including birds of other species such as the tawny-crested tanager (Tachyphonus delatrii).
-In Panama a typical call is a repeated "zhwek-zhwek-zhwek" but this song is replaced in Bolivia by a more melodious series of about eight notes, this being repeated several times before going on to a different phrase.
+Carmiol's tanager is a gregarious bird and often forms noisy groups of a few dozen birds, sometimes including birds of other species such as the tawny-crested tanager (Tachyphonus delatrii).
+In Panama a typical call is a repeated "zhwek-zhwek-zhwek", this being repeated several times before going on to a different phrase.

-The olive tanager feeds on small insects such as beetles, cockroaches and crickets, supplementing these with berries.
+It feeds on small insects such as beetles, cockroaches and crickets, supplementing these with berries.
 Breeding takes place between March and May and the nest is a cup-shaped construction of plant fibres and mosses.

 Status

 The population of this bird has not been quantified but the total number of birds is thought to be declining.
-However, the bird is common in some areas of its extensive range, and the International Union for Conservation of Nature considers its conservation status to be of "least concern".
+However, the bird is common in some areas, and the International Union for Conservation of Nature considers its conservation status to be of "least concern".